ZeroBone/TQBFIP/README.md

 ![Screenshot from the arithmetization animation](screenshots/protocol_04.jpg)

-The entire animation is available [on YouTube](https://youtu.be/gSWT3DOiQtk).
+The entire animation for this example is available [on YouTube](https://youtu.be/gSWT3DOiQtk).

 **Note**: [This post](https://zerobone.net/blog/cs/ip-pspace/) contains both all the formal notation used in the visualization as well as a description of what each part of the animation means.